 Richard Widmark’s tough guy Adam Jones takes the helm of the no-flag pirate ship out of professional need — he’s addicted to skippering subs and wants a second chance at a career.
 International cooperation is the order of the day as the diverse crew of former enemies bands together against the one “-ism” they all agree must be opposed at all costs.
 If there’s a character arc, it’s Jones’s: he has to see commie treachery for himself to fight for principle over profit.

-The voyage is comprised of standard comic-book episodes (battling the Chinese sub, storms, a man losing his thumb in a hatch) and silly oo-la-la hi-jinks with the heavily accented Denise, the film’s ‘love interest.’
+The voyage is comprised of standard comic-book episodes (battling the Chinese sub, storms, a man losing his thumb in a hatch) and silly oo-la-la hi-jinks with the heavily accented Denise, the film’s love interest.
 Contrary to general opinion, Ms. Darvi does just fine in the role.
 Denise proves her indispensability by translating Japanese ideograms on the sub’s interior plumbing.
 Captain Adam Jones vetoes Professor Montel’s mission-by-committee concept in favor of One-Dude Rule, and barks out a lot of tough-guy orders to remind us that he’s the Captain.
 Fuller isn’t afraid to run down the sub movie cliché checklist.
-There’s the expected ‘silent running’ scene, and the gag where they have to hide on the bottom with red lights on and the oxygen running out.
-Widmark’s attentions to Denise would now be considered unforgivable sexual harassment, and he romances her as both of them gasp for breath in the foul air.
+There’s the expected silent running scene, and the gag where they have to hide on the bottom with red lights on and the oxygen running out.
+Widmark’s attentions to Denise would now be considered unforgivable sexual harassment.
+He romances her as both of them gasp for breath in the foul air.
 I’ve been on a studio submarine set, and even it smelled like a men’s locker room after a few minutes, so this scene is quite a stretch.
 Denise naturally falls for Adam, sweat and all.

 The crew interaction is corny and broadly played.
 Swarthy swab Cameron Mitchell tries to get to cozy with the ‘ma’amselle scienteest,’ something Mitchell was doing a lot of at the time (see Garden of Evil).
 The dialogue for the crew is not the best, but we do get to see Fuller’s favorite bunch of he-man actors.
 Fox contract player Cameron Mitchell receives most of the attention as a grinning idiot, but the fave Fuller faces on display include Richard Loo, Henry Kulky, Neyle Morrow and Sgt.
 Rock himself, the cigar-chomping Gene Evans.
 Perhaps actor David Wayne signed on to fulfill his Fox contract, for his ship’s doctor has very little to do.

-The ship’s company is international in flavor, with Asian sailors but no blacks.
+The sub crew is international in flavor, with Asian sailors but no blacks.
 Unbilled Wong Artarne’s Chinese crewman Chin Lee sings a song, but is sandwiched into a thankless Gunga Din plot complication.
 He sacrifices himself for the good of the voyage, which is all the proof Adam and Fuller need to conclude that commies are just not like you and me.
 Even Montel must remind himself that the Red enemies are human beings.
-As in Warners’ Them!, the scientists are completely in harmony with the military — the United States should have a monopoly on nuclear weapons and anybody else that wants them is an Enemy of Freedom.
+As in Warners’ Them!, the scientists are In complete harmony with the military — the United States should have a monopoly on nuclear weapons and anybody else that wants them is an Enemy of Freedom.

 After some fairly generic incidents the excitement picks up with the commando action on the two secret islands, where our peacenik mercenaries duke it out with the goonish Asians.
-The diabolical wild scheme of the Red Chinese is comparable to the outrageous kind of super-crimes we soon came to associate with James Bond villains.
-The rotten Reds are willing to risk blowing up the whole world, knowing that their immense population will probably allow them to prevail after the bombs fall.
+The diabolical wild scheme of the Red Chinese is comparable to the outrageous kind of super-crimes we would later associate with James Bond villains.
+The rotten Reds are willing to risk blowing up the whole world, because their immense population will allow them to prevail after the bombs fall.
 Or perhaps they think that by faking a U.S. attack on China, they can pull off a propaganda coup and convince the U.N. that America is indeed bent on world domination.
 And they’re willing to nuke their own citizens to do it: those crazy commies have no respect for human life.

 This insane plot complication can only be called irresponsible and provocative.
 I can imagine Party insiders projecting a purloined copy of Hell and High Water in their secret Kremlin & Peiping screening rooms and shaking in their boots.
 If frivolous, decadent Hollywood can toy with life-and-death nuclear issues as blithely as this, what crazy extremes could be expected of the U.S. Government?